eserie/wax-ml/README.md

 - a simple module `OnlineSupervisedLearner` to implement online learning algorithms for supervised machine learning problems.

-- Building blocks for designing of feedback loops in reinforcement learning.
+- Building blocks for designing feedback loops in reinforcement learning.
 We provide a module called `GymFeedback` that allows the implementation of a Gym feedback loops (see [Gym documentation](https://gym.openai.com/)).

-- universal functions: we use [EagerPy](https://github.com/jonasrauber/eagerpy) to implement "universal" modules that can work with [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [JAX](https://github.com/google/jax) and [NumPy](https://numpy.org/) tensors.
+- universal functions: we use [EagerPy](https://github.com/jonasrauber/eagerpy) to implement "universal" modules that can work with [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [JAX](https://github.com/google/jax), and [NumPy](https://numpy.org/) tensors.
 At the moment, we only implement a demonstration module: `EagerEWMA`.

 ## What is JAX?

-JAX is a research oriented computational system implemented in python that leverages the XLA optimization framework for machine learning computations.
-It makes XLA usable with the numpy API and some functional primitives for just-in-time compilation, differentiation, vectorization and parallelization.
-It allows to build higher level transformations or "programs" in a functional programming approach.
+JAX is a research-oriented computational system implemented in python that leverages the XLA optimization framework for machine learning computations.
+It makes XLA usable with the numpy API and some functional primitives for just-in-time compilation, differentiation, vectorization, and parallelization.
+It allows builing higher level transformations or "programs" in a functional programming approach.